Brighton Labeau

-Brighton Labeau (born 1 January 1996) is a professional footballer who plays as a forward for Ligue 2 club EA Guingamp.
+Brighton Labeau (born 1 January 1996) is a professional footballer who plays as a forward for Swiss Super League club Thun.
 Born in metropolitan France, he plays for the Martinique national team.

 Club career

 Labeau made his professional debut for Amiens in a 2–0 Ligue 1 loss to Paris Saint-Germain on 5 August 2017.

 On 3 August 2021, he signed with Lausanne-Ouchy in Switzerland.

 On 28 June 2022, Labeau moved to Lausanne-Sport.

 On 26 July 2024, he joined Ligue 2 side En Avant Guingamp.

 On 5 August 2025, he returned to Switzerland, this time joining recently promoted FC Thun.
-He signs on a two-year contract with an option for a further year.
-He becomes Thun's record transfer, with a reported transfer sum of up to CHF 700,000.
+He signed on a two-year contract with an option for a further year.
+He became Thun's record transfer, with a reported transfer sum of up to CHF 700,000.
+He helped Thun win their first ever first division title, the 2025–26 Swiss Super League.

 International career

 Born in mainland France, Labeau is of Martiniquais descent.
 He was called up to represent the Martinique regional team for a pair of friendlies in March 2022.
 He debuted with Martinique in a friendly 4–3 win over Guadeloupe on 26 March 2022.